pharo-project/pharo-potentialEnhancementLogs/TxTextRoadmap.md

 ####Design Questions
 - TxModel
   - what is the advantage of a double linked list vs the old Text implementation?
 (Pull answer from ml)
-  - `#cursor` to me is misleading; it sounds like there is a single cursor, like in a text editor
+  - `#cursor` to me is misleading; it sounds like there is a single cursor, like in a text editor.
+In fact, I'd like to remove all cursor and selection-related behavior out of TxModel
+  - Span protocols seem a little disjoined.
+There is `#spans`, which returns an array; `#spansDo:`, `#startSpan`, and `#lastSpan`.
+In fact, why is it anyone's business that we hold spans?
+What does a client do with this info?
+Maybe this all should be private
   - `#asStringOn:`.
 We have `#characterStream`.
 Why not use it instead of re-implementing the logic?
 E.g.
 ```
 charStream := self characterStream.